awsdocs/iam-user-guide/doc_source/id_credentials_passwords_account-policy.md

 ## Default password policy<a name="default-policy-details"></a>

 If an administrator does not set a custom password policy, IAM user passwords must meet the default AWS password policy\.

+**Note**
+AWS is rolling out improvements to the sign\-in process\.
+One of those improvements is to enforce a more secure password policy for your account\.
+If your account has been upgraded, you are required to meet the password policy in this section\.
+If your account has not yet been upgraded, then AWS does not enforce this policy, but highly recommends that you follow its guidelines for a more secure password\.

 The default password policy enforces the following conditions:
 + Minimum password length of 8 characters and a maximum length of 128 characters
 + Minimum of three of the following mix of character types: uppercase, lowercase, numbers, and non\-alphanumeric character \(`! @ # $ % ^ & * ( ) _ + - = [ ] { } | '`\)
 + Not be identical to your AWS account name or email address